-VA Loans For Manufactured Homes: A Complete Guide
+VA Loans For Manufactured Homes: What They Are and How They Work

 How to use a VA loan to buy a manufactured home

-Maybe you own the perfect lot that’s ready to add a home.
-A VA loan can be used to finance the cost of the home plus any improvements you might need to bring electricity and water to the lot.
-Applicable funding fees can be rolled into the loan balance.
+Maybe you own the perfect lot that’s ready and waiting for you to add a home.
+You can use a VA loan to finance the cost of the home, plus any improvements needed to bring electricity and water to the lot.
+You can also roll VA funding fees into the loan balance.

-If you want to buy land and a manufactured home together, a VA loan can cover the land purchase as well as site preparation expenses for the home to be permanently anchored to your land.
-Expenses that are eligible for financing include the cost to transport and assemble the home at the new site.
+If you want to buy land and a manufactured home together, a VA loan may cover the land purchase and the expenses related to preparing the site for your home to be permanently anchored to your land.

 Am I eligible for a VA loan for a manufactured home?

-Qualifying for a VA loan to buy a manufactured home is not the same as buying a site-built home.
+The VA requirements for receiving a manufactured home loan are not the same as when buying a site-built home.
 Here’s what to expect:

-Higher down payment.
-The VA requires a minimum down payment of 5%, compared to zero percent down for a site-built home.
+The VA requires a minimum down payment of 5% for a manufactured home, compared with 0% down for a site-built home.

 Loan terms for VA loans for manufactured homes

-A 30-year, fixed mortgage is popular because it offers a stable, low monthly payment, but VA financing for manufactured homes requires shorter payoff periods.
-The chart below displays the longest terms available for a VA mortgage based on different manufactured home financing scenarios.
+A 30-year, fixed-rate mortgage is popular among buyers using conventional loans, but VA financing for manufactured homes requires shorter payoff periods.
+The chart below shows the longest terms available for a VA mortgage based on different scenarios.